 3. Take self-rehabilitation.
 After recovery, maintain a regular life, relax, moderate self-rehabilitation, and resume daily activities, including housework and moderate exercise.

 4. Adjust your daily routine.
 Adequate sleep is vital to personal health.
 In addition, maintaining a balanced diet and replenishing water at any time are two indispensable factors in life for those recovering from COVID-19.
-It is recommended to maintain a healthy diet through the Mediterranean diet or the Diet.
+It is recommended to maintain a healthy diet through the Mediterranean diet or DASH Diet.

 Source: